 Contrast adds depth to your image.
 This isn’t generally considered too important when displaying Powerpoint presentations, as they are generally quite ‘flat’.
 If you are also using the projector for showing movies, however, contrast comes into play.
 We would advise not to pay too much attention to contrast as it can be a misleading feature.
 Image contrast is affected by the amount of ambient light in your room, and as there is no industry standard contrast figures between manufacturers can vary a great deal.

+The vast majority of office projectors are purchased to be installed on a meeting room ceiling.
 Please speak to our sales team for advice on ceiling mounts.
-There are too many types to mention here, but here are some of the factors you need to consider;
+If you would like to ceiling mount your office projector here are some of the factors you need to consider;

 It will save you time to consider these questions and then discuss your options with us.
 You may also want to consider wireless projectors for ease of installation.

-We can install your projector, screen and/or interactive whiteboard for you.
+Need your office projector and screen installed?
+No problem we have an experienced installation team who can install your projector, screen and/or interactive TouchScreen for you.
 Please call for details